 The pictures on the wall offer a short FMV clip about your friends and relatives (left)

 while the ones in the cabinet denotes whether they're alive or not (right).

-You've been looked in with only a keypad standing in your way.
+You've been locked in with only a keypad standing in your way.
 So how do you figure out the code?
-Well, with the help of your partner, you can search the area for environmental clues.
+Well, with the help of your partner guiding you through, you can search the area for environmental clues.
 The puzzle here is to make all rows and columns add up to 15.
 If you're a puzzle enthusiast you'd likely already know the answer, but if you don't there is an unspecified time limit before everything explodes.